-A great way to support teachers this year is to participate in Chase Oaks’ 2gether for Kids.
-Chase Oaks partners with local schools and organizations to provide for struggling families.
-There are a couple of ways to provide support for teachers during 2gether for Kids.
+A great way to support teachers this year is to participate in SchoolZone.
+Each year, the Chase Oaks Family Center partners with local schools and organizations to provide for struggling students and teachers.

 Donate teacher supplies.

-First of all, you can donate teacher supplies.
-According to an online article for The New York Times, 94% of teachers spend their own money on school supplies without reimbursement, and teachers spend approximately $500 on average per year with some teachers spending as much as $1,000.
-Not only do teachers spend a lot of money at the beginning of the year, but they have to buy supplies throughout the year to ensure students have everything they need.
+According to an online article for The New York Times, 94% of teachers spend their own money on school supplies without reimbursement.
+And teachers spend approximately $500 on average per year on supplies, with some teachers spending as much as $1,000.

 Donate student supplies.

-To donate supplies during our backpack school supply drive, download a supply list, purchase a backpack, fill it with supplies for a specific grade level, and drop it off at our Legacy Campus or Sloan Creek Campus this upcoming weekend and July 27-29.
-If you are in the Murphy/Wylie/Sachse community, you can help support Wylie ISD teachers by donating student composition notebooks at our Woodbridge Campus on Sunday, July 22.
+To donate supplies during our backpack school supply drive, download a supply list, purchase a backpack, fill it with supplies for a specific grade level, and drop it off at one of our campuses during the weekend services of July 26-28.

 Whether you are donating teacher or student supplies, you can check out our list and order them on Amazon.